 Sound and vibration

 The Night Hawk offers both auditory and vibration alerts.
-This matters for children who are very deep sleepers — vibration alone is often insufficient, and having both options running simultaneously gives a better chance of rousing the child.
-The sound is loud by design; this is intentional and not a flaw, though it will wake other household members, at least initially.
+This is important for children who are very deep sleepers — vibration alone may be insufficient, and having both options increases the chance of waking the child.
+The sound is loud by design; this is intentional and not a flaw, though it may wake other household members initially.

-If your child is consistently sleeping through the alarm, you’re not alone — this is one of the most common problems families hit.
-There’s practical guidance on what to do when your child sleeps through the bedwetting alarm that applies regardless of brand.
+If your child consistently sleeps through the alarm, you’re not alone — this is a common challenge.
+Practical guidance on what to do when your child sleeps through the bedwetting alarm can help regardless of the brand.

 Sensor design

 The sensor clips to the gusset of the underwear.
-It is a standard snap-clip design, similar to most wired alarms.
-The wire running from the underwear to the shoulder unit can occasionally detach during sleep, especially in children who move around significantly at night.
+It has a standard snap-clip design, similar to most wired alarms.
+The wire connecting the underwear to the shoulder unit can occasionally detach during sleep, especially in children who move around a lot at night.
 This is a known limitation of wired systems generally.

 Durability and build quality